Oleksi89/MinesweeperApp/README.md

 The Pause menu button, the "Game Preparation" button (yellow smiley) and inscriptions that correspond to the count of unmarked mines and the game timer are available.

 To start the game, you need to press LMB on any cell.

+When App  is closing it saves current game settings.

 When clicking on the Pause menu button, the game timer will pause (if the game has started), the cells will become unavailable for clicks and the Pause Menu will appear.